ridercoach/rsna2018/README.md

 training the network.
 Note that we are not training from scratch here, because we are starting with the yolov2.weights file downloaded from the Darknet site.
 Rather, we are simply fine-tuning the model to detect the objects **_we_** need to find.
-(This technique, starting with ML parameters taken from another application, is called "transfer learning".)
+(This technique of starting with ML parameters taken from another application is called "transfer learning".)

 Note that when we start with a weights file like yolov2.weights, which indicates internally that training is complete, we must use "-clear 1" on